 Trophy abalone diving is northern California’s own unique extreme water sport especially along the Sonoma, Mendocino, and of course, Sea Ranch coasts.
 This is the area we affectionately call Mendonoma.

-With the purple urchin laying the ocean floor baren, sea stars “wasting away” with the disease, and the demise of the kelp forests after rising water temperatures in the Pacific Ocean all Abalone Harvesting is canceled through April 1, 2021.
+With the purple urchin making the ocean floor baren, sea stars “wasting away” with the disease, and the demise of the kelp forests after rising water temperatures in the Pacific Ocean all Abalone Harvesting is canceled through April 1, 2026 (and may be extended).
 At that time the regulations and the health of the ocean’s inhabitants will be reaccessed.

 But we can still dream of times not so long ago and hope they return soon ~ Enjoy: